coder/docs/guides/admin/inotify-watch-limits.md

 There are three kernel tuning options related to the `inotify` system:

-- `fs.inotify.max_queued_events`, which defines an upper bound on the number of file notification events pending delivery to programs.
+- `fs.inotify.max_queued_events`: the upper bound on the number of file notification events pending delivery to programs.
-- `fs.inotify.max_user_instances`, which determines the maximum number of `inotify` instances per user.
+- `fs.inotify.max_user_instances`: the maximum number of `inotify` instances per user.
 Programs using `inotify` will typically create a single _instance_, so this limit is unlikely to cause issues.
-- `fs.inotify.max_user_watches`, which defines the maximum number of files and folders that programs can monitor for changes.
+- `fs.inotify.max_user_watches`: the maximum number of files and folders that programs can monitor for changes.

 For additional detail regarding the `inotify` system, please see [inotify(7)](https://man7.org/linux/man-pages/man7/inotify.7.html).